robotframework/PythonRemoteServer/README.rst

 Supported library APIs
 ----------------------

-Starting from Remote server version 1.1, Robot Framework's standard `static, hybrid and dynamic library APIs`__ are all supported.
+Starting from the remote server version 1.1, Robot Framework's `static, hybrid and dynamic library APIs`__ are all supported.
 This includes setting custom name and tags for keywords using the `robot.api.deco.keyword`__ decorator.
 Earlier versions support only the static and hybrid APIs and do